tommcandrew/Word-Box/README.md

 Team members: [TomMac](https://github.com/tommcandrew) and [Samir70](https://github.com/Samir70)

 ## Technology
-HTML, CSS, React, React Bootstrap and JavaScript
+HTML, CSS, React (via [Create React App](https://github.com/facebook/create-react-app)), React Bootstrap and JavaScript

 (eventually) we will need some way to save data someplace other than local storage.There is no database or backend, though we plan to look at this in the future.